 |Ad Network||Revenue per 1K Impressions (EPM)||Monthly Traffic Requirement|

 Another popular way to monetize your craft blog is through affiliate marketing.
 Affiliate marketing involves partnering with other businesses and promoting their products on your site.
+You can get affiliate links from an affiliate marketing network and place it inside your blog post.
+Whenever someone clicks your affiliate link and makes a purchase, you will earn a commission.

 For example, you may partner with an online store that sells craft supplies and earn a commission for every sale that you refer.
 This can be a great way to generate passive income as the commissions typically add up over time.